Sculptor-AI/aiportal-backend/API_DOCS.md

 **How Web Search Works:**
 1. The system performs a web search using your query
-2. Scrapes and extracts content from top search results
+2. Scrapes and extracts content from top search results for comprehensive information
 3. Provides this current information to the AI model
 4. The model synthesizes an answer based on the latest web data
-5. Sources are included in the response for verification
+5. Source links are appended at the end in `<links>` format for easy parsing

 **Available Models:**